-In an initial consultation with the Podiatrist, your full case-history is taken followed by a biomechanical assessment, involving an examination of the feet and lower limbs, looking at their structure, alignment, strengths, and weaknesses.
-As part of this assessment, you will be examined as you walk or run.
+In an initial consultation with the Podiatrist, your full medical history will be reviewed, followed by a biomechanical assessment.
+This involves an examination of the feet and lower limbs and an analysis of their structure, alignment, strengths, and weaknesses.
+As part of this assessment, you will also be examined as you walk or run.

 Treatment will vary depending on the results of your biomechanical assessment:

 - In some cases, simple footwear advice and a programme of strengthening or stretching exercises can resolve pain and gait problems.

 - If the Podiatrist finds that your foot mechanics could be contributing to your injury or pain, insoles or custom made orthotics will be prescribed, as well as a programme of conditioning exercises.

 - In some cases, The Podiatrist may refer you for Physiotherapy or Chiropractic treatment, or advise imaging such as X-rays, MRIs, or CT scans.

 Common painful conditions that can be diagnosed and treated after a biomechanical assessment